Start today for FREE.

 Step 1: Serve the Eviction Notice

-The landlord must provide a written notice to the tenant, specifying the reason for eviction and the required notice period.
+Landlords must provide written notices to tenants, specifying the reason for eviction and the required notice period.

 Step 2: File for Eviction

-If the tenant does not comply with the notice, the landlord can file a Landlord and Tenant Writ with the local District Court.
-The necessary forms include:
+If tenants do not comply with the notice, landlords can file a Landlord and Tenant Writ with the local District Court.
+Additionally, the necessary forms include:

 Step 3: Court Hearing

-Both the landlord and tenant can present their cases in court.
-The judge will determine if the eviction can proceed.
+Both landlords and tenants can present their cases in court.
+Furthermore, judges will determine if the eviction can proceed.

 Step 4: Obtain Writ of Possession

-If the judge rules in favor of the landlord, a Writ of Possession will be issued.
-This document allows the landlord to seek assistance from law enforcement to remove the tenant if they do not vacate voluntarily.
+If judges rule in favor of landlords, they will issue a Writ of Possession.
+Additionally, this document allows landlords to seek assistance from law enforcement to remove tenants if they do not vacate voluntarily.

 Statutes